 Every faculty member teaches both undergraduate and graduate courses.
-Learning is not limited to just the classroom, but also continues in state-of-the-art laboratories, workshops, conferences, and international and multidisciplinary collaborations.
+Learning is not limited to the classroom but also continues in state-of-the-art laboratories, workshops, conferences, and international and multidisciplinary collaborations.
 Every undergraduate concentrator enjoys the opportunity to work with a professor in either theoretical or experimental research.
-Graduate students and postdoctoral researchers are trained to become next generation physicists and future leaders in academia, government, NGOs, or the private sector.
-Our students receive the most comprehensive education in scientific and mathematical methods, as well as the problem-solving process.
+Graduate students and postdoctoral researchers are trained to become next-generation physicists and future leaders in academia, government, NGOs, or the private sector.
+Our students receive the most comprehensive education in scientific and mathematical methods and the problem-solving process.
 Students have full access to the most advanced research facilities and our world-renowned faculty, who care very much about them.
 Students also benefit from our strong links to the School of Engineering, Chemistry, and Earth, Environmental and Planetary Sciences departments.

-Our department is committed to actions that cultivate diversity, equity, inclusion, and promote racial justice for all.
+Our department is committed to actions that cultivate diversity, equity, and inclusion and promote racial justice for all.
 We strive to build a stronger and more vibrant physics community.